sensel/morph-docs/docs/api.md

 - Value range: 0 - 15

 ID is assigned per contact, unique for the duration of the contact.
 For example if you put your index finger down, the contact will be assigned ID 0.
 Adding a thumb gives that contact ID 1.
-The Morph does not assign IDs based on finger or persistence beyond the duration of a contact.
+The API does not assign IDs based on finger or persistence beyond the duration of a contact.
 For example, the index finger is not always assigned ID 0.
 IDs are assigned sequentially and recycled when contacts are released.

 #### Coordinates

 - Value range: 0 - 240, 0 - 139
 - Units: millimeters

 Coordinates are retrieved from separate nodes `x_pos` and `y_pos` for horizontal and vertical coordinates.
-The origin is the top left of the Morph (near the power button).
+The origin is the top left of the device.
 Y is positive down, X is positive to the right.

 #### State